-Table 8.B-Summary of Methodology Used to Prepare Estimates of Imports of Goods and Services Line in NIPA Component Current-dol llar estimates group 4.2 Benchmark-year and nonbenchmark- year estimates Current quarterly estimates Quantity and price estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) (USACE) data on freight volume, and freight rates based on the Baltic Exchange's Baltic International Tanker Routes index (BITR) and the Baltic Dry Index (BDI).
-Air freight expenditures: BEA quarterly Survey of U.S. Airline Operators' Foreign Revenues and Expenses (BE-37).
-Sea port expenditures: BEA annual Survey of Foreign Ocean Carriers' Expenses in the United States (BE-29) and USACE data on freight volume.
-Air port expenditures: BEA quarterly Survey of Foreign Airline Operators' Revenues and Expenses in the United States (BE-9).
-Air passenger transport: Department of Homeland Security data on the number of foreign visitors by air (excluding Canada), National Travel and Tourism Office data on average airfares from its Survey of International Air Travelers, BEA data on interline settlements and on receipts for transport between two foreign points from its quarterly Survey of U.S. Airline Operators' Foreign Revenues and Expenses (BE-37), and Statistics Canada data on the number of Canadian air travelers and their airfare expenditures.
-Other (truck freight, space freight, rail freight, pipeline freight, rail port: truck freight from Bureau of Transportation Statistics (BTS), space freight from the Federal Aviation Administration freight volume extrapolated based on recent trends and freight rates extrapolated based the BITR index and the BDI index.
-Air freight expenditures: for third estimate, same as for annual estimates; for second and advance estimates, BE-37 revenues extrapolated based on Census data on goods exports.
-Sea port expenditures: For third estimate USACE freight volume data is multiplied by port rates extrapolated based on historical trends.
-For second and advance estimates, BE-29 foreign expenses and USACE data on freight volume extrapolated based on Census data on goods exports and imports.
-Air port expenditures: for third estimate, same as for annual estimates; for second and advance estimates, BE-9 foreign expenses extrapolated based on Census data on goods exports and imports and on monthly enplanements data reported by Airlines for America or on monthly revenue passenger miles data reported by individual airlines.
-Air passenger transport: Same as for annual estimates subject to source data availability.
-Missing source data are extrapolated as follows: for the number of foreign visitors by air (excluding Canada), based on monthly enplanements data reported by Airlines for America or on monthly enplanements data reported by individual airlines; for average airfares (including airfares for Canadian travelers), based on the BLS export price index for passenger fares; and for Air freight expenditures: BLS export price for air freight receipts.
-Sea port expenditures: BEA weighted average of PPI for marine cargo handling, PPI for port and harbor services, and PPI for navigational services to shipping.
-Air port expenditures: BEA weighted average of PPI for airport operations, PPI for freight transportation arrangement, and PPI for aircraft parts and auxiliary equipment.
-Passenger air transport: BLS export price index for passenger fares.
-Other: PPI for general freight trucking-long distance, PPI for rail transport, PPI for pipeline transportation of crude oil, and PPI for Great Lakes - St. Lawrence Seaway freight transportation.
+Table 8 B.B-Summary of Methodology Use d to Prepare Estimates of Imports o f Goods and Services Line in NIPA Component Current-do llar estimates group 4.2 Benchmark-year and nonbenchmark- year estimates Current quarterly estimates Quantity and price estimates (Quantity estimate prepared by deflating with price index unless otherwise indicated) "Adjustments and other differences betw een the NIPA and ITA estimates."]
+Other : monthly Census Bureau compilations of import data with adjustments by BEA for coverage and valuation to convert the data to a balance-of-payments basis.
+Territorial adjustment for the U.S. Virgin Islands: PPI for petroleum refineries.
+Other : BEA chain-type price index for total imports excluding petroleum, computers, semiconductors, and gold.
+42 Imports of serv 43 Transport Foreign Expenses of U.S. Carriers (BE- 30), U.S. Army Corps of Engineers (USACE) data on freight volume, and freight rates based on the Baltic Exchange's Baltic International Tanker Routes index (BITR) and the Baltic Dry Index (BDI).
+Air freight expenditures : BEA quarterly Survey of U.S. Airline Operators' Foreign Revenues and Expenses (BE- 37).
+Sea port expenditures : BEA annual Survey of Foreign Ocean Carriers' Expenses in the United States (BE-29) and USACE data on freight volume.
+Air port expenditures : BEA quarterly Survey of Foreign Airline Operators' Revenues and Expenses in the United States (BE-9).
+Air passenger transport : Department of Homeland Security data on the number of foreign visitors by air (excluding Canada), National Travel and Tourism estimate, same as for annual estimates; for second and advance estimates, freight volume extrapolated based on recent trends and freight rates extrapolated based the BITR index and the BDI index.
+Air freight expenditures : for third estimate, same as for annual estimates; for second and advance estimates, BE- 37 revenues extrapolated based on Census data on goods exports.
+Sea freight expenditures: PPI for deep sea freight transportation and PPI for coastal and Great Lakes freight transportation.
+Air freight expenditures : BLS import price for air freight receipts.
+Sea port expenditures : BEA weighted average of PPI for marine cargo handling, PPI for port and harbor services, PPI for navigational services to shipping, and PPI for coastal and Great Lakes freight transportation.
+Air port expenditures : BEA weighted average of PPI for airport operations, PPI for freight transportation arrangement, and PPI for aircraft parts and auxiliary equipment.
+Passenger air transport : BLS import price index for passenger fares.
+Other: PPI for general freight trucking-long distance, PPI for line-haul railroads, PPI for US postal services, and BLS import price index for air freight receipts.